GenieFramework/Genie.jl/docs/src/tutorials/92--Deploying_Genie_Server_Apps_with_Nginx.md

 export GENIE_ENV=prod
 ```

 Now application is almost ready to start just need to configure [the secret token](https://genieframework.github.io/Genie.jl/dev/API/secrets.html#Genie.Secrets.secret_token).
 Go inse the project directory and execute following command.
-It will generate `secrets.jl` insie `config/secrets.jl` file and if it exeists then it will update with new token string.
+It will generate `secrets.jl` inside `config/secrets.jl` file and if it exists then it will update with new token string.

 ```sh
 julia --project=. --banner=no --eval="using Pkg; using Genie; Genie.Generator.write_secrets_file()"